 - Stop: Stops the running server.

-When a Bare Metal Server is stopped, the server’s power turns off.
+When a Bare Metal Server is stopped, the server’s power is turned off.

-- Since it may affect applications or storage in use, we recommend shutting down the OS and then stopping.
+- Since it may affect running applications or storage, we recommend shutting down the OS before stopping.

-- After shutting down the OS, be sure to also stop in the Console.
+- After shutting down the OS, be sure to also stop it in the Console.

-- When Lock is set: After changing the Lock setting to disabled, try again.
+- When lock is set: Change the lock setting to disabled, then try again.

 - If the Bare Metal Server’s status is not Stopped: Change the Bare Metal Server’s status to Stopped, then try again.

-- If stopping a Bare Metal Server request is not possible, refer to the following.
+- If a stop request for a Bare Metal Server cannot be fulfilled, see the following.

-- If Lock is set: Change the Lock setting to disabled, then try again.
+- When Lock is set: Change the Lock setting to disabled, then try again.

 - If the Bare Metal Server’s status is not Running: Change the Bare Metal Server’s status to Running, then try again.